 Also, if you have sensitive information, it might be wise to have a safety net in place so that you’re the only one who can access the information.

 Does Windows 11 have an Auto-Locking feature?

-If you have an issue with a given software, or in this case, an operating system, it’s worth finding out if the next version of the software will have the same feature before you upgrade.
+If you have an issue with a given software, or in this case, an operating system, it’s worth finding out if the next version will have the same feature before you upgrade.

-The automatically locking feature on Windows 11 doesn’t change dramatically from its predecessor.
+The automatic locking feature on Windows 11 doesn’t change dramatically from its predecessor.

-If you’re trying to disable the feature on your Windows 11 device, you should be able to do so with the methods listed above.
+If you’re trying to disable the feature on your Windows 11 device, you should be able to do so with the abovementioned methods.